If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Insulated observation windows on the sides of beehives are a great feature that allows you to see into the beehive without opening it up.
 This contributes to heat conservation.
 The observation window can also be used as an indicator of humidity levels in the beehive.

 Even if it is not in the upper regions of the beehive, condensation on the observation window means the air in the beehive has more moisture than it can hold.
 Ventilation and humidity regulation can then be checked.
 The observation window must be insulated so that heat is not lost through it.
 A covering of wood as usually found on beehive observation windows is usually adequate insulation.

 You can use various methods to raise the temperature in a beehive.
 The effectiveness of heating devices varies by type and power source.
 Electric energy is commonly used in beehive heaters.
 Variety in the heaters and modifications to the heater systems allows both AC and DC electricity to be used.

-To ensure best temperature control, thermostats that turn the heater systems on and off are used.
+To ensure the best temperature control, thermostats that turn the heater systems on and off are used.
 Heating the beehive can be done periodically, such as immediately after a hive inspection where the beehive was opened up.
 It quickly raises the temperature of the beehive back to comfortable levels.

-Proper use of beehive heating prevents brood from getting chilled.
+Proper use of beehive heating prevents the brood from getting chilled.
 It also contributes to the general well-being of the honey bee colony and its survival through winter.
 Too much heating should be avoided so that the colony does not raise too much brood and consume stored honey too fast.

-A solid bottom board prevents loss of heat through the bottom of the beehive.
-In a beehive with a screened bottom board, there is heat lost from the beehive when cold air currents enter the beehive through the screened.
+A solid bottom board prevents the loss of heat through the bottom of the beehive.
+In a beehive with a screened bottom board, there is heat lost from the beehive when cold air currents enter the beehive through the screen.
 Some screened bottom boards have a sliding plane that transforms them into closed bottom boards.
-In the closed position, such a bottom board prevents loss of heat.
+In the closed position, such a bottom board prevents the loss of heat.